Learn how to pick an AAU team that is right for you

-Ask yourself what you want to accomplish in these three areas: development, overall experience, college recruiting.
+Ask yourself what you want to accomplish in these three areas: development, overall experience, and college recruiting.
 These are things that you define but will be impacted by the AAU team you play for.

 Development – No matter your age, continuous development as a player is critical to your future success.
 This may be in regards to improving your skillset, physical abilities, basketball IQ, and ability to compete against different types of play.